 Anyone who has been infected with the virus that causes COVID-19 can develop long COVID, including children.
 Post-COVID conditions are more common in people who experienced severe illness or hospitalization from COVID-19, but long COVID can also happen after a mild COVID-19 infection.
 Long COVID may also be more common in people with certain chronic health conditions, but people without underlying conditions can also develop long COVID.

-Children and young adults may also be more susceptible to a very rare but serious post-COVID condition called Multisystem Inflammatory Syndrome in Children (MIS-C).
+Children and young adults may be more susceptible to a very rare but serious post-COVID condition called Multisystem Inflammatory Syndrome in Children (MIS-C).

 For more information about the range of post-COVID conditions, including those associated with hospitalization and intensive care, visit CDC: Long COVID or Post-COVID Conditions.